18 N. Main Street,

 No one has favorited this theater yet

-The Main Theater was one of the most lavish and popular theaters in Paris.
+The Main Theatre was one of the most lavish and popular theatres in Paris, TX.
 It was a top-notch movie house built to handle overflow crowds from the more spectacular Grand Theater, which was just around the corner.

-The Main, however, had its own special brand of drawing power, as epic films of the day flowed across its screen.
+The Main Theatre, however, had its own special brand of drawing power, as epic films of the day flowed across its screen.
 Claude Musselman (Paris Movie Man) cut the ribbon

-Friday, June 22, 1942, opening the Main for his partners, Interstate Theater Circuit, Dallas, headed by Karl Hoblitzelle.
+Friday, June 22, 1942, opening the Main Theatre for his partners, Interstate Theatres Inc, Dallas, headed by Karl Hoblitzelle.

-The Main was beautiful, taking back seat to none, and Truman Riley was first manager.
-Cecil Burch became manager in 1954, but with the breakup of theater chains, Sam Ginsburg bought the Main in 1956.
+The Main Theatre was beautiful, taking back seat to none, and Truman Riley was first manager.
+Cecil Burch became manager in 1954, but with the breakup of theatre chains, Sam Ginsburg bought the Main Theatre in 1956.

-The Main was in continious operation for over 18 years, but on Saturday April 15, 1957, the end came for the Main.
-A few months later, the theater was opened
+The Main Theatre was in continuous operation for over 18 years, but on Saturday April 15, 1957, the end came for the Main Theatre.
+A few months later, the theatre was reopened

-as the Parisian, but was shut down for good in late 1959.
+as the Parisian Theatre, but was shut down for good in late-1959.
 The structure was demolished in 1961.